OCA/l10n-thailand/l10n_th_gov_purchase_agreement/README.rst

 To use this module:

-* Go to Purchase > Orders > Purchase Agreements
+* Go to `Purchase > Orders > Blanket Orders`.
-* Create a new purchase agreement
+* Create a new purchase agreement (blanket order)
-* Select PO Type
+* Choose between:

-  * Agreement, This type can create agreement
+  - `Agreement`: Allows the creation of an agreement.
-  * No Agreement, This type can not create agreement
+  - `No Agreement`: Does not allow the creation of an agreement.

 * Confirm purchase agreement
-* New Quotation and create invoice plan
+* Click `New Quotation` for create new quotation and create invoice plan (if any)
-* Create agreement for PO Type = Agreement, Go to Agreements > Operations > Agreements
+* If the PO Type is set to `Agreement`, Quotation can't confirm without agreement document.
-* Select RFQ, partner will pull from RFQ
+  - Go to `Agreements > Operations > Agreements` to create an agreement.
-* Invoice plan tab will display
+* Select `RFQ` in agreement, The partner details will be automatically pulled from the RFQ.
-* You can apply invoice plan for the installment
+* Access the Invoice Plan tab, which will now be visible, to apply the invoice plan for the installment.

 Bug Tracker
 ===========